ReesMorrison/NetlifyBlogThemes/content/post/2021-04-21-beauty-garden-at-sainte-adresse-from-a-painting-by-claude-monet/BeautyStAdress.md

 ---
-title: Beauty, "Garden at Sainte-Adresse," a painting by Claude Monet
+title: Beauty, from "Garden at Sainte-Adresse," a painting by Claude Monet
 author: Rees Morrison
 date: '2021-04-21'
 slug: []